April 5th 2021

 What WCCC is doing...

-Having one point of entry and exit equipped with hand sanitiser, and limiting capacity in the hall to allow enough space for social distancing.
+Having one point of entry and exit equipped with hand sanitiser, and ensure the seating maintains a good degree of physical distance.

 Providing face-coverings if you’ve forgotten yours, as these are presently mandatory.